Sanmilee/Data_Engineering/README.md

 ### Licensing, Authors, Acknowledgements
 The Pagila posgre movie rental dataset is used for anaysis in this work.
 You can find the Licensing for the data and other descriptive information at the link available [here](https://www.postgresqltutorial.com/postgresql-sample-database/).
-Otherwise, feel free to use the code here as you would like!
+Otherwise, feel free to use the code here as you would like.